rashid-bioinfo/2025-05-06-IRTA-Online/workshop_wrap-up.md

 ---

 ## 🖥️ 1.
-Linux Shell and Command Line Basics
+Unix Shell and Command Line Basics

 Participants learned to:
 - Navigate files and directories using commands like `cd`, `ls`, `pwd`